Understanding retail demand planning: avoiding stockouts and maximising sales

 min read

 Most retailers have experienced issues with running out of stock or carrying too much inventory.
-Effective stock control relies on smart systems and processes that help you avoid stockouts and wastage and keep your customers happy.
+Effective stock control relies on smart systems and processes that help you avoid stockouts and wastage while keeping your customers happy.
+Retail demand planning helps businesses to be proactive and efficient in key seasons to maximise revenue opportunities.

 What is demand planning (and forecasting)?

-Demand planning and forecasting are the basic strategies that help businesses predict and meet customer demand.
-It’s particularly crucial for retail and ecommerce brands aiming to coordinate their supply chain, manage their working capital and operate efficient stock control.
+Retail demand planning and forecasting are key strategies for enabling businesses to predict and meet customer demand.
+It’s particularly crucial for retail and ecommerce companies seeking to coordinate their supply chain, manage working capital and operate efficient stock control.

-What’s more, if you’re subject to seasonal and market fluctuations, accurate inventory management and forecasting are the difference between riding a wave of high sales or missing out and being left with a mountain of depleted stock to shift.
+If you’re subject to seasonal and market fluctuations, accurate inventory management and forecasting can be the difference between a high sales uptick and missing out on opportunities or being left with a mountain of depleted stock to shift.

-Effective retail demand planning and forecasting helps you to:
+Effective retail demand planning and forecasting can help you to:

 • Avoid stockouts and frustrated customers